oinam/jekyll-zero/index.md

 ## New Jekyll site/blog

 To start a new Jekyll site or blog, [Use the Jekyll Zero Template](https://github.com/oinam/jekyll-zero/generate) on Github, and fork as your own repository.

-[New.css](https://github.com/xz/new.css) is used for demo of this site.
-Remove/Replace with your own or other styles of your choice.